-(Fig. 2).
+Vancouver (VS92) is the only site where the model substantially underestimates the observed $\beta$ (Fig. 3).
+The observational period for this site coincided with Vancouver (VL92), so it was also experiencing drought conditions with an irrigation ban.
+However, the initial soil moisture profile for the model derived from the spinup has a soil moisture profile that is above the critical point, and hence the vegetation in the model is not soil moisture stressed (Fig. 2).
 This implies that there was too much precipitation in the forcing data from the WFDEI dataset during the spinup period, especially during the period immediately prior to the start of the observations at the study site.
 Observations for the Vancouver (VS92) dataset were taken over 56 days, during which there was no precipitation in either the observational dataset or the WFDEI dataset.
-Therefore it is not possible to make conclusions about any biases that there could be in the WFDEI dataset compared to the observations at the study site.
-In addition, the complex topography of the Vancouver area and its coastal location results in large precipitation gradients across the city (Oke and Hay, 1998).
+Therefore, it is not possible to make conclusions about any biases that there could be in the WFDEI dataset compared to the observations at the study site.
+In addition, the complex topography of the Vancouver area and its coastal location results in large precipitation gradients across the city (Oke and Hay 1998).
 As such, comparing the WFDEI dataset to a synoptic station would not necessarily result in any conclusions about precipitation biases compared to the observations at the study site.
-Moreover, the WFDEI dataset has a resolution of 0.5° and as such can not be expected to give accurate precipitation values for specific parts in a region of such topographic heterogeneity.
+Moreover, the WFDEI dataset has a resolution of 0.5° and as such cannot be expected to give accurate precipitation values for specific parts in a region of such topographic heterogeneity.

-The WFDEI dataset has two precipitation datasets based upon monthly climatologies from either GCPC or CRU (section 2.3).
+The WFDEI dataset has two precipitation datasets based upon monthly climatologies from either GCPC or CRU (section 2c).
 In this study we have used the values from the GCPC data, but both climatologies are based upon a similar global precipitation gauge network.
-The number of gauges used for the climatology has a much lower density in the Vancouver (Canada) region compared to the coastal regions just to the south in the USA (see Schneider et al., 2013, Fig. 5).
+The number of gauges used for the climatology has a much lower density in the Vancouver (Canada) region compared to the coastal regions just to the south in the United States [see Schneider et al. (2014), their Fig. 5].
 Also, New et al. (2000, their Fig. 1) show that the rain gauge density used for the CRU climatology decreased substantially between 1981 and 1995.
-Hence it is quite likely that with the heterogeneous nature of precipitation around Vancouver and the rain gauge density during the period of the observational campaign could have resulted in a lower quality precipitation product for this site compared to other regions that have higher gauge densities.
-Thus the 10 year spin-up for both Vancouver sites (VL92 and VS92) could be impacted.
+Hence, it is quite likely that the heterogeneous nature of precipitation around Vancouver and the rain gauge density during the period of the observational campaign could have resulted in a lower-quality precipitation product for this site compared to other regions that have higher gauge densities.
+Thus, the 10-yr spinup for both Vancouver sites (VL92 and VS92) could be impacted.

 Irrigation restrictions were also enforced during the summer at the Melbourne site.
-However, unlike the complete ban at Vancouver (VS92 and VL92), at Melbourne this involved no watering of lawns, whilst for trees and other vegetation automatic sprinkler systems were limited to the hours between 23:00 and 06:00, and manual sprinkler systems limited to the hours between 05:00 and 08:00 and 20:00 and 23:00.
+However, unlike the complete ban at Vancouver (VS92 and VL92), at Melbourne this involved no watering of lawns, while for trees and other vegetation automatic sprinkler systems were limited to the hours between 2300 and 0600 LST, and manual sprinkler systems limited to the hours between 0500 and 0800 LST and 2000 and 2300 LST.
 In addition, although the times during which irrigation could be applied were limited, the amount of water was not.

-Calculating an average β for both the summer and winter at the Melbourne site shows that although β is slightly reduced in the winter, there is no impact on the ability of the model to simulate the observed values if it is assumed that the vegetation is sufficiently irrigated (not shown).
-The summer values for both observed and modelled β are similar to the overall results.
-Hence the partial irrigation ban for the Melbourne site has little impact on the overall β compared to the complete ban at the Vancouver (VS92) site.
+Calculating an average $\beta$ for both the summer and winter at the Melbourne site shows that although $\beta$ is slightly reduced in the winter, there is no impact on the ability of the model to simulate the observed values if it is assumed that the vegetation is sufficiently irrigated (not shown).
+The summer values for both observed and modeled $\beta$ are similar to the overall results.
+Hence, the partial irrigation ban for the Melbourne site has little impact on the overall $\beta$ compared to the complete ban at the Vancouver (VS92) site.